salesforcecli/plugin-data/messages/data.import.bulk.md

 # flags.line-ending.summary

 Line ending used in the CSV file.
-Default value on Windows is `CRLF`; on macOS and Linux it's `LR`.
+Default value on Windows is `CRLF`; on macOS and Linux it's `LF`.

 # export.resume